ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_density.md

 # Density Limit

-Several density limit models[^1][^2] are available in PROCESS.
-These are calculated in routine `calculate_density_limit`, which is called by `physics`.
-To enforce any of these limits, turn on constraint equation no. 5 with iteration variable no. 9 (`fdene`).
-In addition, switch `i_density_limit` must be set to the relevant value, as
+Several density limit models are available in PROCESS.
+These are calculated in routine `calculate_density_limit()`, which is called by `physics`.

-follows:
+This constraint can be activated by stating `icc = 5` in the input file.

+The value of `i_density_limit` can be set to apply the relevant limit .
+The scaling value `fdene` can be varied also.

-For the `i_density_limit = 1-5` scalings we scale the function output by the separatrix to volume averaged electron density so that we can set the limit on the volume averaged. **Therefore it is recommended to only use these scalings with an H-mode profile (`ipedestal == 1`) otherwise the separatrix density (`nesep`) will not be calculated.**
+For the `i_density_limit = 1-5,8` scalings we scale the function output by the separatrix to volume averaged electron density so that we can set the limit on the volume averaged. **Therefore it is recommended to only use these scalings with an H-mode profile (`ipedestal == 1`) otherwise the separatrix density (`nesep`) will not be calculated.**

 For the models below $P_{\perp}$ is the mean heat flux density across the separatrix ($\mathrm{MW}/\mathrm{m^2}$), which we take as the divertor power divided by the plasma surface area.